Lego Space: M:Tron (1990–1991)

-Blacktron Future Generation (1991–1992)
+Blacktron Future Generation (1991–1993)

-In 1991, Blacktron was revived as Blacktron Future Generation (commonly called Blacktron II).
-The sets' color designs were featured around black with white trim, transparent neon green canopies and the minifigures were redesigned with new uniforms and a new logo.
+In 1991 Blacktron was revived as Blacktron Future Generation (commonly called Blacktron II).
+The sets' color designs featured black with white trim and transparent neon green canopies, and the minifigures were redesigned with new uniforms and a new logo.
 It also replaced the widespread interchangeability of Blacktron I with mostly uniform cockpit globes, which could be switched unimpeded between ships in other sets within the theme.
-However, only four sets of eleven featured them the Alpha Centauri Outpost, Spectral Starguider, Aerial Intruder, and the Allied Avenger).
+However, only four sets of eleven featured them (the Alpha Centauri Outpost, Spectral Starguider, Aerial Intruder, and the Allied Avenger).
+The last Blacktron II set (or group of sets), the Space Blacktron II Bundle Pack, was introduced in 1993.

 Space Police II (1992–1993)

-The following year, Space Police was also revived, becoming Space Police II, to oppose the new Blacktron.
+The following year Space Police was also revived, becoming Space Police II, to oppose the new Blacktron.
 The set designs featured black and grey with transparent green canopies and red trim.
-The standardized jail cells from the original were retained, though only three vehicles could accept them.
+The jail cells from the original were retained, though only three vehicles could accept them.
 The theme also lacked a permanent installation like Space Police I's Space Lock-Up Isolation Base.
-However, it was the first Space theme to replace the standard Lego smiley face minifigure head with a more complex print (in this case, the face augmented by a fringe of hair and an ear-mounted microphone).
+It was the first Space theme to replace the standard Lego smiley face minifigure head with a more complex print (in this case, the face augmented by a fringe of hair and an ear-mounted microphone).
 Finally, Space Police II ships were known for being under-armed; several vehicles sported no overt weapons (such as the Galactic Chief, whose epaulette-wearing pilot is armed with only a hand-held blaster that might actually be a megaphone), and the others featured only two small cockpit-mounted weapons (including the theme's heavyweight multi-module spaceship, the Galactic Mediator).

 Ice Planet 2002 (1993–1994)

-In 1993, Ice Planet 2002 took over the civilian role from M:Tron.
+In 1993 Ice Planet 2002 took over the civilian role from M:Tron.
 Based on exploration on an ice planet, sets were designed with skis (both on vehicles and personnel), a blue and white color scheme with transparent neon orange canopies, and transparent neon orange chainsaws.
-As befitting an icebound theme, most of its vehicles were ground-based, and many of its smaller vehicles also carried satellite dishes, seemingly to track or communicate with the rockets launched by the larger vehicles or its base.
-This was also the first Space theme to have a named character (Commander Cold) and a female minifigure.
+As befitting an icebound theme, most of its vehicles were ground-based, and many of its smaller vehicles also carried satellite dishes, seemingly to track or communicate with the rockets launched by the larger vehicles or their base.
+This was also the first space theme to have a named character (Commander Cold) and a female minifigure.

 Spyrius (1994–1995)

-In 1994, Spyrius replaced Blacktron as the "bad" faction, with sets designed around spying and infiltration.
-The set designs were mostly red and black with transparent blue canopies.
-Most spaceships in this theme were shaped like flying saucers and the ground vehicles were designed like giant robots.
+In 1994 Spyrius replaced Blacktron II as the "bad" faction, with sets designed around spying and infiltration.
+The set designs were mostly red and black, with transparent blue canopies.
+Most spaceships in this theme were shaped like flying saucers, and the ground vehicles were designed like giant robots.
 The faction was often marketed as stealing technology from Unitron.
 This nine-set theme was the first to feature robot minifigures.